-1. Board of Directors

-(a) Disclose the identity of directors who are independent.
+- 1. Board of Directors - (a) Disclose the identity of directors who are independent.

-The Board of Directors considers that Jean-Marie Bourassa, Jennie S. Hwang, Nathalie Le Prohon and James T. Fahey, who are currently directors, as well as Maarten de Leeuw and Serge Vézina, who are proposed as new nominees are independent within the meaning of Multilateral Instrument 52-110 Audit Committees.
+The Board of Directors considers that Jean-Marie Bourassa, Luc Bertrand, Jennie S. Hwang, Nathalie Le Prohon, James T. Fahey and Donald F. Osborne who are currently directors are independent within the meaning of Multilateral Instrument 52-110 Audit Committees.